 Dr. Lamont practiced in Tillsonburg, Ontario before moving to Wallaceburg, Ontario in 1956.

 Dr. Lamont married Isobel Ruthven in 1957.
 Mrs. Lamont was born on the 13th of November, 1928.
 They had 5 children, 4 daughters, Janet, Pamela, Laurie and Caroline and 1 son, Brenton.
-They resided at 11 Martin Park Rd., in Wallaceburg.
+The Lamont family resided at 11 Martin Park Rd., in Wallaceburg.

 Dr. Lamont belonged to the Rotary Club, and he was a Divisional Surgeon for the St. John’s Ambulance.
 He enjoyed flying, diving and photography.